HuaYuXiao/FSM-and-FSMD-on-FPGA/README.md

 # FSM-and-FSMD
 SUSTech EE332 Digital System Design

 Consider the state machine of a sequence recognition shown below.
-The state machine has one input besides the reset and clock signal.
+The state machine has 1 input besides the reset and clock signal.
 The input is a bit-serial input, feeding in a sequence of binary digits.

 ![image](https://user-images.githubusercontent.com/117464811/232429865-0a497d23-4535-4cb5-a6a9-6ff589f7ff31.png)